Try this Seed Dispersal Investigation to see for yourself some of the interesting adaptations plants have developed to spread their seeds.

-1. Students will take turns putting the sock on one hand and walking through the tall grass sweeping the sock-covered hand through the tall grass.
+1. Students take turns putting a sock on one hand and walking through the tall grass, sweeping the sock-covered hand through the tall grass.

 2. After all the students have had a chance to “collect seeds”, cut the sock up one side and spread over the pot full of damp soil.

 3. Mist the sock until it is damp every day (not soaking wet).
 Place pot in a sunny spot.

 4. Over the next couple of weeks, mist the sock every day and note if there is any green growth.

 5. After a few weeks, look at the plant growth on the sock and talk about how the seeds got there.

 Talk about the physical structures seeds might have to help them be spread from one place to another - hooks, sticky fluid, fruit, nut, etc. Talk about how burrs stick to your